NGC 1073

 NGC 1073 is a barred spiral galaxy in the constellation Cetus.
 The galaxy is estimated to be about 55 million light years from Earth, possess a disk spanning an estimated 80,000 light years in diameter, and likely contains a type of active core, called an HII nucleus.

 NGC 1073 is similar to the Milky Way only in their shared possession of a galactic bar.
 NGC 1073, however, does not possess the well-defined symmetrical arm structure the Milky Way exhibits, and retains a central bar larger than our home galaxy's.
 NGC 1073 can be viewed with a mid-sized telescope in rural, dark skies.

+Supernova

+One supernova has been observed in NGC 1073: SN 1962L (Type Ic, mag.
+13.9) was discovered by Leonida Rosino on 23 November 1962, and independently by Enrique Chavira and Guillermo Haro.